madebits/madebits.github.io/r/linux-csman.md

 ### Terminology

-Some overlapping terms are used more that once and I had to be creative to distinguish them consistently:
+Some overlapping terms are used more that once:

 * **secret** - randomly generated (or user specified) 512 bytes (binary).
 Binary values are shown as *base64*.
 * **secret file** - file where secret is stored encrypted.